 Horse Cave in Hart County, Kentucky — The American South (East South Central)

 Topics.
-This monument and memorial is listed in this topic list: War, US Civil.
-A significant historical date for this entry is September 9, 1862.
+This historical marker is listed in this topic list: Natural Features.
+A significant historical year for this entry is 1799.